vladikk/elastic-event-store/README.md

 Pay attention to the values of ReadCapacityUnits and WriteCapacityUnits.
 Low values limit the event store's, too high values increase the cost.

-Confirm the enstallation by calling the "version" endpoint:
+Verify the enstallation by calling the "version" endpoint:

 ```sh
 $ curl https://XXXXXXXXXXXX.execute-api.XXXXXXXX.amazonaws.com/Prod/version